 Most people in the U.S. get enough of this nutrient.
 If you're not sure, you can ask your doctor if you should get a blood test to check your vitamin B12 level.

 With age, it can become harder to absorb this vitamin.
-It can also happen if you have had weight loss surgery or another operation that removed part of your stomach, if you drink heavily, or if you’ve taken acid-reducing medications for a long time.
+It can also happen if you have had weight loss surgery or another operation that removed part of your stomach, or if you drink heavily.

 You may also be more likely to develop vitamin B12 deficiency if you have:

 - Atrophic gastritis, in which your stomach lining has thinned